 Some may think that formal education for children starts when they enter kindergarten.
 But, a growing body of research from varying national and international sources suggests that early childhood education has a valuable, lasting impact on both the student and society.

-Early childhood education is typically considered to occur prior to age five, when “formal school” begins.
+Early childhood education is typically considered to occur prior to age five, when “formal school” begins but can benefit children from birth to 8 years of age.
 A child can be enrolled in preschool education programs at daycare or childcare sites, or at more formal preschool or pre-kindergarten locations.
-While the exact format of the schooling may differ based on location and funding, according to PreSchoolTeacher.org, the ultimate goals of early childhood education curriculum remain the same: to prepare a child’s social and cognitive skills for elementary school.
+While the exact format of the schooling may differ based on location and funding, according to PreSchoolTeacher.org, the main purpose of early childhood education curriculum remain the same: to prepare a child’s social and cognitive skills for elementary school.

 There are a lot of opinions and studies around the benefits of early childhood education, many stating that beginning a child’s learning before the age of five can benefit not only their induction into kindergarten, but also far beyond.
+The emotional, physical, and social development of these young children typically has a direct impact on their development and their future growth in society.
 In fact, the National Education Association (NEA) has made the following claim:

 Exploring a Future in Early Childhood Education